codeforkansascity/tagging-tracker/README.md

 # Tagging Tracker

-To get started, run the following
+Facebook has good instructions on how to get started for the iOS and Android native builds (https://facebook.github.io/react-native/docs/getting-started.html).
+Once you copmlete the steps for Android/iOS, you can run the following to get started:

     npm install -g react-native-cli
     npm install -g react-native-git-upgrade